-The Railways Act (1993) as amended.
-If the capacity enhancement plan relates wholly to infrastructure in Scotland, Scottish Ministers; if the capacity enhancement plan relates in part to infrastructure in Scotland, the Secretary of State and Scottish Ministers acting jointly; otherwise, the Secretary of State a measure or series of measures with a calendar for their implementation which aim to alleviate the capacity constraints which led to the declaration of an element of railway infrastructure as "congested infrastructure" Infrastructure declared congested under Regulation 26 where the declaration has not been revoked April 2019 - March 2024 April 2024 - March 2029 The criteria set out in section D4.6 of the Network Code.
-Engineering Access Statement The period for consultation concerning a new timetable as defined in Part D of the Network Code.
-National Electronic Sectional Appendix A proposal to vary the timetable after the timetable preparation period, as defined in Part D of the Network Code.
-National Task Force - Operators Group Operational Planning Steering Group Office of Rail and Road The date, 40 weeks before the commencement of the relevant timetable, by which operators should submit their access proposals, as defined in Part D of the Network Code The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 as amended from time to time.
-Existing users of the congested infrastructure; new applicants for use of the congested infrastructure; ORR; the Department for Transport; and (if any element of the congested infrastructure is in Scotland) Transport Scotland.
-A date for the implementation of timetable changes as defined in Part D of the Network Code The period between timetable change dates as defined in Part D of the Network Code The period for compilation of a new timetable as defined in Part D of the Network Code Timetable Planning Rules A proposal to vary the timetable after the timetable preparation period, as defined in Part D of the Network Code
+The Act The Railways Act (1993) as amended.
+Appropriate Minister If the Capacity Enhancement Plan relates wholly to infrastructure in Scotland, Scottish Ministers; if the Capacity Enhancement Plan relates in part to infrastructure in Scotland, the Secretary of State and Scottish Ministers acting jointly; otherwise, the Secretary of State Capacity Enhancement Plan a measure or series of measures with a calendar for their implementation which aim to alleviate the capacity constraints which led to the declaration of an element of railway infrastructure as "congested infrastructure" Congested infrastructure Infrastructure declared congested under Regulation 26 where the declaration has not been revoked Control Period 6 April 2019 - March 2024 Control Period 7 April 2024 - March 2029 Decision criteria The criteria set out in section D4.6 of the Network Code.
+EAS Engineering Access Statement Initial consultation period The period for consultation concerning a new timetable as defined in Part D of the Network Code.
+Code NESA National Electronic Sectional Appendix Network Rail variation A proposal to vary the timetable after the timetable preparation period, as defined in Part D of the Network Code.
+NTF-OG National Task Force - Operators Group OPSG Operational Planning Steering Group ORR Office of Rail and Road Priority date The date, 40 weeks before the commencement of the relevant timetable, by which operators should submit their access proposals, as defined in Part D of the Network Code Regulation(s) The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 as amended from time to time.
+Stakeholders Existing operators, applicants and government funders of the relevant geography and the ORR; Timetable change date A date for the implementation of timetable changes as defined in Part D of the Network Code Timetable period The period between timetable change dates as defined in Part D of the Network Code Timetable preparation period The period for compilation of a new timetable as defined in Part D of the Network Code TPRs Timetable Planning Rules Train operator variation request (TOVR) A proposal to vary the timetable after the timetable preparation period, as defined in Part D of the Network Code